libbyshoop/runestone/source/classactivities/functionsloops.rst

 #.
 Look at the following loops.
 For each one, figure out what it
    does.
-After you work through it by hand, open the editor and call it.
+After you work through it by hand, try the loops in activecode and run it.

    .. sourcecode:: python